diamirio/BiometricAuth/README.md

 On Android P (SDK 28) devices, the new [BiometricPrompt](https://developer.android.com/reference/android/hardware/biometrics/BiometricPrompt) API is used.

-On Devices running Android Marshmallow to Oreo (SDK 23..28), the [FingerprintManagerCompat](https://developer.android.com/reference/android/support/v4/hardware/fingerprint/FingerprintManagerCompat) API is used in combination with a custom UI, which imitates the AndroidP BiometricPrompt Bottom-Sheet.
+On Devices running Android Marshmallow to Oreo (SDK 23..27), the [FingerprintManagerCompat](https://developer.android.com/reference/android/support/v4/hardware/fingerprint/FingerprintManagerCompat) API is used in combination with a custom UI, which imitates the AndroidPie BiometricPrompt Bottom-Sheet.

 On older devices, where Fingerprint Authentication is not supported by native Android SDKs, calling `hasFingerprintHardware` or `hasFingerprintsEnrolled` will always return false.